yehia67/documentation/iota-basics/0.1/concepts/minimum-weight-magnitude.md

 PoW was introduced as a concept to reduce large amounts of email spam.
 This concept is known as [hashcash](https://en.wikipedia.org/wiki/Hashcash), and is a method of preventing email spam by requiring a proof of work for the contents of every email.

-PoW is easy to calcluate for one email, but costs a lot in time and computational power to calculate for mass spam emails.
+PoW is easy to calculate for one email, but costs a lot in time and computational power to calculate for mass spam emails.

 ### Proof of work in IOTA